 - How far ahead of the opening meeting of each annual season must the MX team submitted their proposed calendar of events in writing? - Must all of the commercial/hiring-out dates they propose be firmed up with the hirers ie. firm bookings? - Do they have any leeway to add further dates (practice or racing) or change them later in the season?
 If they do have leeway to make changes or cancellations this could wreak havoc with residential amenity. - So, once the schedule has been submitted and approved, if an event is postponed or cancelled what does that mean in terms of their 20 days per calendar year do they lose those days of use rather than change the impact on the local communities? - When and how will local residents and track neighbours as well as Hornton Parish Council be informed of this finalised schedule?
-(See also below) As evidenced by planning portal public submissions, residential amenity is seriously affected in at least five villages - - Hornton, Horley, Wroxton, Wroxton Heath, Shenington: how will they be consulted or informed?
+(See also below) As evidenced by planning portal public submissions, residential amenity is seriously affected in at least six villages Hornton, Horley, Wroxton, Wroxton Heath, Alkerton and Shenington: how will they be consulted or informed? - What obligation will there be for the MX team to make their fixture schedule public, online?
+In the past they have not done this.

-What obligation will there be for the MX team to make their fixture schedule public, online? - 1i.
+1i.
 What does 'the intended programme' mean?